oppytut/mz-resume/README.md

 # mz-resume
 This is Arief Novianto's resume.
 This template from <a href="https://github.com/xriley/Orbit-Theme">Orbit</a> repository.
-Adding Webpack.js, Sass, Browsersync for fun development.
+Adding Webpack.js, Sass, and Browsersync for fun development.
 For personal use, follow this step:
 <ol>
   <li>Clone project<br/>
     <code>git clone https://github.com/oppytut/mz-resume.git</code>